AlloyCI/alloy_ci/README.md

 ## Installation

-Head over to our [installation docs](doc/README.md#installation) for more information.
+Head over to our [documentation](doc/) for more information.

+## Contributing

+Pull requests are always welcome!

+1. Clone the Repository
+1. Run `mix deps.get` to install all dependencies
+1. Make sure all environment variables are present.
+See [here](doc/README.md#configuration) for more info
+1. Create and migrate database with `mix ecto.setup`
+1. Run tests with `mix test`
+1. Code & send your PR when ready

+Before contributing, please read our [Code of Conduct](CODE_OF_CONDUCT.md) and make sure you fully understand it.
+Violations will not be tolerated.

 ## Copyright